How to prepare now for the workplace of the future

 Unavoidably, some organisations are reducing their real estate footprint, for instance, by sharing workstations or through more remote working.
 The outcomes can be advantageous in a few ways:

 Of course, there is a downside to your downsize too: Lack of space may become an issue if your growth plans include an increase in headcount.
-Also, downsizing may not be an option for you if you are committed to a longer lease term.
+And, of course, downsizing may not be an option for you if you are committed to a longer lease term.

 A sale-and-leaseback transaction is when the owner and occupier of a commercial building sells it but remains a tenant.
 This might be an entire building or a floor in a building.